-Volunteers evaluated grant applications of \$6,000 or less from both the Fund for York County and the Hahn Home Fund for Embracing Aging.
+Volunteers evaluated grants of \$6,000 or less from both the Fund for York County and the Hahn Home Fund for Embracing Aging.

 Our community volunteers carefully reviewed each grant application, deliberated its merits, and scored it using a standard scoresheet.
 The scores were aggregated, and grants were awarded to those with the highest scores.
-In total, these volunteers awarded nearly \$120,000 in grants to 22 nonprofit organizations.
+In total, these volunteers awarded more than \$x in grants to #nonprofit organizations.

 "We are excited about the growth of the community grants program, especially in such an unusual year.
-The 53 community grant readers who volunteered in 2020 stepped up to help our community at a time when it really made a difference," said Lise Levin, vice president of community development at YCCF.
+The 53 community grant readers who volunteered in 2020 stepped up to help our community at a time when it really made a difference," said Lise Levin, Vice President of Community Development at YCCF.
 "We had grant readers from 12 different zip codes in York County, and each person brought their own experiences, expertise, and insight to the process.
 Thank you for volunteering your time to make York County more vibrant!"